 - Video port: HDMI 1.4, DisplayPort 1.2, or better.

 - USB port: 1 USB 2.0 or faster port.

 As you can see, for the graphics card, you’ll need a GTX 970/R9 290 or better.
 This pre-built desktop comes with a 4GB RX 480 which is a competitor of the GTX 970.
 In tests and when looking at the numbers – a 4GB RX 480 has a 1% disadvantage to the GTX 970 meaning that they’re practically the same card.

 When it comes to the recommended graphics requirements, this PC would definitely be able to run VR games.
 I have a GTX 970 in my current build and I’ve been running the Vive very well so far.

 As far as the future of VR, I could see the 4GB RX 480 hold up for a good few years before really wanting to look at any upgrades.

-As far as the longevity of the processor… that’s where I start to ponder a bit.
-It’s a pretty good processor, no doubt about that.
-But there will not be any overclocking options with it when it starts to become obsolete which really shouldn’t be for a good while yet.
+As far as the longevity of the processor… It’s a pretty good processor, no doubt about that.
+But there will not be any overclocking options with it when it starts to become obsolete which really won’t be for a good while yet.